maulsy01/HappyReportAnalysis/index.rst

 |

-The following is a scatter plot showing Family vs Freedom with size relating to the rank and color relating to the score.
+The following is a scatter plot showing Family vs Freedom with size relating to the rank and color relating to the score in the same way as the previous plot.
 This plot shows there is not as high of a correlation between Freedom and Family compared to Economy and Health.

 |